Skip to main content

 integrationInstanceId:

-• Required when referencing a custom integration (the scope is equal to integration-external).
+• Required when referencing a Custom integration (the scope is equal to integration-external).

 Start a synchronization job